 These may be commonsense tips, but keeping them in mind can be the difference between an internship offer and a polite decline.

 And when you’ve landed the perfect internship, here’s a free piece of advice: Soak it all in, but always be prepared.
 You may even land a job interview out of your internship, but that’s a completely different blog post for another day.

 For more information about our internship opportunities and application deadlines, visit https://mpfnewsite.wpengine.com/join-the-team/.

-Eric is an account supervisor and serves as MP&F’s intern co-coordinator.
+Eric is a senior account supervisor and serves as MP&F’s intern co-coordinator.